 Figure 1.
 Location of exceedance of the Ni target value on 2013 in the South Wales zone UK0041.
-Exceeding areas are marked red.
+Areas of the zone in exceeding grid squares are marked red.
 The inset map shows the exceedance location within a reduced map extent.